atnightfa11/lead-gen-dash/README.md

 ## Support

-For questions or support, please open an issue on GitHub or contact [your-email@example.com].
+For questions or support, please open an issue on GitHub or contact [your-email@example.com]. # nuventive-dashboard